snehccurry/Workspace-Manager/README.md

 ### **How to Use:**

 1. **Keyboard Shortcuts**: Instantly switch to any of your created desktops using custom keyboard shortcuts.
-2. **Mouse Interaction**: Right-click to open a desktop menu near your cursor for easy switching between desktops.
+2. **Mouse Interaction**: press mouse button-5 to open a desktop menu near your cursor for easy switching between desktops.

 ---